Table of Contents

 The price is more or less the same everywhere – expect to pay 300-400 THB.
 I’ve heard the best massages are at the Dreamy Spa.
 Choose between a traditional Thai massage or a common oil massage.

 If you saw my post on Bangkok street food, you know that I’m a big advocate of street food in Thailand.
 Guess what – there’s some great street food on Koh Lanta as well.

-Most hotels and hostels on the island have formed partnerships with various tour operators.
-You can choose from several destinations with 2 daytrips being the most popular:
+Most hotels and hostels on the island have formed partnerships with various tour operators providing Koh Lanta day trips.
+You can choose from several destinations with 2 Koh Lanta boat trips being the most popular:

 - 4 Island Tour with a visit to the Emerald Cave

-The Emerald Cave on Koh Mook island is really incredible and well worth it, just the crowds of tourists make it slightly less enjoyable.
-If you have a waterproof camera case, it’ll come in handy!
+The Emerald Cave on Koh Mook Island is really incredible and well worth it, just the crowds of tourists make it slightly less enjoyable.

-You can choose from 2 types of boats: speedboat or a long tail boat.
+You can choose from 2 types of boats on these Ko Lanta trips: a speedboat or a long-tail boat.
 Both have several advantages and disadvantages:

 + faster, rather new snorkeling equipment